AQUAREUM: Non-Equivocating Censorship-Evident Centralized Ledger with EVM-Based Verifiable Execution using Trusted Computing and Blockchain: Related Work

-\paragraph{\textbf{Decentralized Designs with TEE}} Several systems combine TEE with block\-chains, mostly with the intention to improve the lacking properties of blockchains like confidentiality or throughput bottlenecks.
-The most related work includes Teechain~\cite{lind2017teechain}, a system where Bitcoin transactions can be executed off-chain in TEE enclaves.
-By relying on properties provided by TEE, the scheme can support secure, efficient, and scalable Bitcoin transfers.
+\paragraph{\textbf{Decentralized Designs with TEE}} Several systems combine TEE with block\-chains, mostly to improve the lacking properties of blockchains like confidentiality or throughput bottlenecks.
+Teechain~\cite{lind2017teechain} is a system where Bitcoin transactions can be executed off-chain in TEE enclaves.
 Another system is Ekiden~\cite{cheng2018ekiden}, which offloads smart contract execution to dedicated TEE-supported parties.
 These parties can execute smart contract transactions efficiently and privately and since they are agnostic to the blockchain consensus protocol the transaction throughput can be scaled horizontally.
-A similar approach is taken by Das et al.~\cite{das2019fastkitten} who propose FastKitten.
-In contrast to the previous work, the authors focus on backward compatibility, choosing Bitcoin as the blockchain platform and enhancing it with Turing-complete smart contracts (Bitcoin natively supports only simple smart contracts).
-In FastKitten, smart contracts are executed off-chain within TEE of the operator.
-The focus of FastKitten is the execution of multi-round smart contracts within the set of parties who interact with the operator.
-FastKitten supports native coins of the underlying blockchain due to SPV verification of coin locking transactions embedded into TEE.
-Custos~\cite{paccagnella2020custos} focuses on a detection of tampering with system logs and it utilizes TEE for the logger and decentralized auditors.
-However, auditors must regularly perform audit challenges to detect tampering, which is expensive and time consuming.
-In contrast, \name provides instant efficient proofs of data genuineness or tampering upon request of the data.
+A similar approach is taken by Das et al.~\cite{das2019fastkitten} who propose FastKitten, an approach that enhances Bitcoin with Turing-complete smart contracts that are executed off-chain within the TEE of the operator.
+In the similar line, Frassetto et al.~\cite{FrassettoJKKSFS23} propose POSE, the optimistic off-chain smart contract execution, while only a few operations are executed on-chain.
+POSE utilizes a pool of TEE-equipped operators, out of which only one is performing off-chain execution and the rest is snapshotting the state and optionally might replace the executing one in the case of its failure.
+While POSE requires on-chain initialization and other operations for each smart contract (paid by clients), \name can process all smart contract operations with a ledger off-chain, producing an on-chain snapshot once in a while at the expense of the operator.

+This category also involves decentralized privacy-preserving smart contract platforms such as Secret Network~\cite{secret-ppp}, Phala~\cite{phala-ppp}, Oasis~\cite{oasis-ppp}, Obsucuro~\cite{obscuro-ppp}, and Integritee~\cite{integritee-ppp}.
+These platforms execute smart contract code in a decentralized fashion using TEE at each node.
+Furthermore, some of these platforms might be vulnerable to non-TEE-related privacy and rollback attacks~\cite{jean2024sgxonerate}.
+In sum, all the approaches from this category are decentralized designs with certain distribution redundancy that might impose high operational costs; this is orthogonal to a centralized design of \name.